 The parishes are billed directly by the microfilm service provider.

-The fees are in line with what was previously being charged, and in some cases will be even less for parishes with only a few records.
+The cost is generally between $100 and $400.
+It will be even less for parishes with only a few records.

 Overall, this is a minimal expense that is only asked of parishes once every five years.